fablabbcn/mdef-docs/docs/academic_year_2022_23/term_1_2022_23/tech_beyond_the_myth_2022_23/index.md

 - Reflect your learning goals and possible applications of the technology learned

-- Add link to the exploration tools and files you produced and used in your repo
+- Add link to the exploration tools and files you produced and used in your repo (Video and Slide presentation, Forensic report)

 **All the students have to document their work for the course:**